-In addition to the below mentioned fact sheets there are a number of other resources which are free or able to be purchased at a nominal fee (excluding postage and handling) through our online shop.
+In addition to the fact sheets below there are a number of other resources which are free or able to be purchased at a nominal fee (excluding postage and handling) through our online shop.
 To see a full list of our child safety resources click here.

 Cycling is a fun activity which the whole family can enjoy.
 This fact sheet provides key information to help you and your child stay safe whilst cycling, including understanding road rules, the use of safety equipment, as well as a bike safety checklist.